 With the rise of social media has come the complete explosion of streetwear.
 Indeed, social platforms have provided a space for individuals to take self-expression to another level.
 Yet fashion has always been about personality.
-And as individuals make history, reflecting their ever-changing identities also means reflecting history.
+And as individuals make history, reflecting on their ever-changing identities also means reflecting on history.
 Clothes are like windows into particular points in time.
 Evidently, fashion reflects social changes.

 Certainly, fashion is a lens through which one could study the transformation of cultural values.
 But what exactly do current fashion patterns say about dominant societal principles?
 What do they say about the future?

 On May 20th, FASHINNOVATION’S Founder, Marcelo Guimarães, moderated one of POWWOW Fashion Tech Week Italy’s panels.
 Guimarães received Oskar Metsavaht, founder of Osklen, Elle B. Mambetov, founder & designer of Elle B. Zhou, and Burak Cakmak, founder of The Digital Fashion Group.
 The panelists discussed the fashion changes and how the industry might look in the future.

 As Metsavaht stated, “fashion, art, cinema and other human forms of expression are important protagonists in changing society’s behavior”.
 Hence, to try and understand fashion is to try and understand contemporary thought.
 Keep reading to learn how today’s fashion reflects how far we have come!